Grand European Travel Logo

 Melbourne, It's All Yours

 There are endless ways to discover heart and soul of Melbourne today both in, or out, of the city on an Optional Experience.
 You could visit the Melbourne Skydeck - the highest viewing platform in the Southern Hemisphere - for panoramic, floor-to-ceiling views of the city stretching far beyond its skyscrapers.
-Foodie?
-You could join a Hunt and Gather Food Tour of Queen Victoria Market to immerse yourself in the life, sounds, and stories of this historic marketplace.
-Out of the city, wine, history and nature combine in the Dandenong Ranges.
-Starting with a tasty Devonshire Tea, you’ll then board the century-old Puffing Billy steam train chugging along to two wineries in the Yarra Valley to indulge in a tasting of the area’s famous Chardonnay, sparkling wine, and Pinot Noir.
-Or opt to venture further afield to Phillip Island to see the famous Little Penguins emerge from the sea and waddle up the beach to their sand dune burrow homes - a fascinating (and adorable!) wildlife encounter you can’t have anywhere else in the world.
+Perhaps exploring the city on foot with a History and Donut Walking Tour is more your thing.
+Or, you could opt to venture further afield to Phillip Island to see the famous Little Penguins emerge from the sea and waddle up the beach to their sand dune burrow homes - a fascinating (and adorable!) wildlife encounter you can’t have anywhere else in the world.

 Fairy Penguins on Phillip Island in Melbourne, Australia